fdgbt/42_Fractol/README.md

 ![Romanesco_broccoli_(Brassica_oleracea)](https://user-images.githubusercontent.com/52746061/205169866-e702e9a5-aa2b-4736-a4a0-c6c281553600.jpg)

 ## Expected Result
-The program include 9 differents and interesting fractals.
+The program include 9 different and interesting fractals.
 They are all configurable in depth, with colors customization, mathematical variables, psychedelic mode, etc.

-Look for the MAN to see all the possibilities and commands.
+Look for the MAN to see all the possibilities and commands!

 ## MinilibX
 This project use the "MinilibX" library.